naturecurly/deck/README.md

 - **Decoupled Architecture**
     - The main module only interacts with abstract interfaces or contracts.
 Child modules implement these interfaces and inject their UI at runtime.
 - **Improved Scalability**
-    - Adding or removing a child module doesn’t require changes to the main module.
-The main module dynamically discovers and integrates available child modules.
+    - Adding or removing a child module only requires minimal changes in the main module.
+The framework dynamically discovers and integrates available child modules.
 - **Reduced Build Time**
     - Since the main module doesn’t directly depend on child modules, changes in one child module don’t trigger a rebuild of the main module.
 - **Simplified Testing**